GriffinDuck/LimaCharlie-EDR-Lab/README.md

 - Virtual Box NatNetwork
 - Virtual Machines (1 windows, 1 linux)
 - LimaCharlieEDR
-- Silver C2 Server
+- Silver Server

+## Information

+ is a open source alternative of Cobalt Strike.
+In this lab I will use it as C2(Command & Control) over http to inject a malicous file into a Windows Device.

 ## Labbing

-After environment is set up I created a implant on the Ubuntu server to install on to the Windows System
+After environment is set up I created a Sliver-Server C2 implant on the Ubuntu server to install on to the Windows System

 ![Implant](https://i.imgur.com/LEP0qSk.png)